GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 DevTools disables the browser cache.
 This more accurately emulates a first-time user's experience, because requests are served from the browser cache on repeat visits.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/04bkZSC2b8Dsi0eE7H0J.svg", alt="The Disable Cache checkbox.", width="606", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/QTDnaY32hLDipeRW8e3O.png", alt="The Disable Cache checkbox.", width="800", height="497" %}

-**Figure 6**.
-The Disable Cache checkbox, outlined in blue

-#### Disable the browser cache from the Network Conditions drawer {: #disable-cache-network-conditions }
+#### Disable the browser cache from the Network conditions drawer {: #disable-cache-network-conditions }

-If you want to disable the cache while working in other DevTools panels, use the Network Conditions drawer.
+If you want to disable the cache while working in other DevTools panels, use the **Network conditions** drawer.

 1. Open the [Network Conditions drawer][1].